bbdaniels/earthquake-children/README.md

-# earthquake-children
-Reproducibility package for "Human Capital Accumulation and Disasters: Evidence from the Pakistan Earthquake of 2005"
+# Reproducibility package for "Human Capital Accumulation and Disasters: Evidence from the Pakistan Earthquake of 2005"

 Archival versions of data and code are available at: